Reviewing follow up work orders

 This video details the steps of reviewing a work order and outlines how to approve/decline a work order.
 It includes choosing a contractor, adding useful notes, and setting a due date for when the work order should be completed by. <br> ...

-• Managing Work Orders
+• Accepting Work Orders